-- Select the bottom line of the toe-drain filter and press it to define a new Group.
-Enter the name as Filter and press OK to create the new group. - Ensure that the last time-step increment of the Seepage results (Time Step 10 Time = 30.0000) is set active in the Treeview:
+• Select the bottom line of the toe-drain filter.

+- Select the group button is to define a new Group.
+Enter the name as Filter and press OK to create a new group. - Ensure that the last time-step increment of the Seepage results (Time Step 10 Time = 30.0000) is set active in the Treeview: